 - 27 Breeding

 - 32 Breeding

 Thorny Mountain Devil Lizard (Moloch horridus)

 The thorny dragon a k a thorny devil belongs to the species Moloch horridus.
 This is basically Australian in origin.
 They call this lizard by many names.
-Thorny devil, Thorny lizard, the Moloch and Mountain devil are a few of them.
+The thorny devil, Thorny lizard, the Moloch, and Mountain devil are a few of them.
 This is the one and only species of the genus Moloch.
 Thorny devil grows to a length of 20 centimeters or eight inches.
 It has a lifespan of around 20 years.
 Many of these lizards have the natural camouflage of the shades of tans and desert browns.
-The pale colors that they sport in warm weather changes to darker colors in cold weather.
+The pale colors that they sport in warm weather change to darker colors in cold weather.
 Thorny, mostly non-calcified spines cover these animals almost entirely.

 Fierce looking spikes cover the upper side of the thorny devil’s body.
 The thorny scales work as a defense against predators.
 The other modes of the defenses of the thorny lizard against predators are camouflage and deception.
 The lizard has an unusual way of moving around.
 It goes through the motions of freezing and rocking as it moves in search of water, food and mates.